built-on-openfin/contest-starter/workspace/symphony/challenge-2023/README.md

 # OpenFin & Symphony Challenge 2023

-This is a pre-configured workspace that lets you plug in your own applications in order to use the Symphony views and their intent support to develop a workflow using their UIs and the power of OpenFin.
+This is a pre-configured workspace that lets you plug in your own applications in order to use the Symphony views and their intent support to develop a workflow using Symphony and the power of OpenFin.

 ## Getting Started